Transport of localized and extended excitations in one-dimensional electrical lattices

 \be q_{n}(t)=\left\{ \right. \ee we obtain a closed-form expression for the transmission coefficient $t \equiv |T/A|^2$: \be t = \left|{\alpha(k)\over{\beta(k) + \delta(k) + \epsilon(k)+\eta(k)+\mu(k)}}\right|^2 \ee with\\

 Figure 3 shows some examples of transmission curves for various $\Delta$ and $\gamma'^2$ values.
-We see that the system can support the presence of one, two, and three Fano resonances.
-When the coupling to second nearest neighbors is taken as zero, $\gamma'=0$, no Fano resonances are present.
+We see that the system can support the presence of one, two, and three FRs.
+When the coupling to second nearest neighbors is taken as zero, $\gamma'=0$, no FRs are present.

 Another sub-case is to have only the capacitive impurity endowed with coupling to first-and second nearest neighbors.
-In this case, it can be proved (not shown) that there is a single Fano resonance at $k=\arccos(-1/2 \gamma'^2)$, provided $\gamma'>1/\sqrt{2}$.
+In this case, it can be proved (not shown) that there is a single FR at $k=\arccos(-1/2 \gamma'^2)$, provided $\gamma'>1/\sqrt{2}$.

 (b) Coupling impurity: In this case we introduce a different coupling between two given electrical units only (Fig.4).
 This is achieved by means of an inductor $L'$ between say, sites $0$ and $1$.
 The equations are